Effect of Ir growth pressure on the domain wall dynamics in Ta/Pt/Co/Ir/Ta stacks: Results

 \subsubsection{Asymmetric domain growth}

 The presence of DMI favours the formation of chiral DWs and produces an asymmetric domain growth in the presence of a perpendicular magnetic field ($H$) whenever a magnetic field in the direction parallel to the sample plane ($\hx$) is simultaneously applied.
-We will use this method to estimate the intensity of DMI.
-We vary the in-plane magnetic field $\mu_0 H _{\mathrm x}$ from $-300 \, $mT to $300 \, $mT.
-For each $\hx$ we nucleate a domain and measure the DW velocity by applying magnetic field pulses of amplitude $\mu_0 H=20$mT, as in the protocol described in Sec.\ref{sec:dwvel}.
+We will use this method to estimate the intensity of DMI, {applying the protocol (ii) of Section \ref{sec:experiment}.}

-Fig.~\ref{fig:Fig-VelPlan}(a) shows snapshots of the domains growing in the presence of a pulsed out-of-plane field in a constant in-plane field of $-100$ mT, $0$ mT and $100$ mT.
-In all cases, the out-of-plane magnetic field pulse has an amplitude of $\mu_0 H = 20$ mT and a duration of $\tau = 3$ ms. To qualitatively highlight the symmetric growth of the domain by the action of successive out-of-plane magnetic field pulses when $\hx=0$ and the clear left-right asymmetric growth for $\hx \neq 0$, subsequent images of the initial domain are superimposed in each case.
-In Fig \ref{fig:Fig-VelPlan}(b) we show the resulting right $\vrdmi$ and left $\vldmi$ velocities as a function of the in-plane field $\hx$ for a given $\pir=3$ mTorr.
+Fig.~\ref{fig:Fig-VelPlan}(a) shows snapshots of the domains growing in the presence of a pulsed out-of-plane field in a constant in-plane field. { We observe that for $\hx=0$ the domain growth is symmetric while a clear left-right asymmetric growth is observed for $\hx \neq 0$, as indicated.} In Fig \ref{fig:Fig-VelPlan}(b) we show the resulting right $\vrdmi$ and left $\vldmi$ velocities as a function of the in-plane field $\hx$ for a given $\pir=3$ mTorr.
 The curves display clear minima at $\mu_0\hdmi \sim \mu_0|\hx|\approx 214$ mT.
 In Fig. \ref{fig:Fig-VelPlan}(c) we show $\hdmi$ vs $\pir$ and also indicate the value obtained in Ref.\cite{Art-PRB99-Shahbazi} for a similar sample.

-As can be appreciated from Fig. \ref{fig:Fig-VelPlan}(c), $\mu_0\hdmi\approx~214$ mT and there is no appreciable change with $\pir$ in the studied range.
-The fact that, for the entire range of $\pir$ of studied, we obtain an almost constant value for $\hdmi$ contrasts with the trend previously discussed for $\ms,\keff,\alpha,\beta$.
+As can be appreciated from Fig. \ref{fig:Fig-VelPlan}(c), $\mu_0\hdmi\approx~214$ mT and there is no appreciable and systematic change with $\pir$ in the studied range.
+The fact that, for the entire range of $\pir$ of studied, we obtain an almost constant value for $\hdmi$ contrasts with the trend previously discussed for $\ms,\keff,\alpha,\beta$. { In Fig. \ref{fig:Fig-VelPlan}(d) we show the corresponding DMI strength $D$ from Eq.\eqref{eq:DMIstrength}, using $A=17$ pJ/m.
+We see that $D$ is practically constant for $\pir<15$ mTorr, around $D \approx -0.87 \text{ mJ/m}^2$ and for $\pir>15$ mTorr presents a slight increase in intensity.
+Both in Figures \ref{fig:Fig-VelPlan}(b)-(c) we compare with results from Ref.\cite{Art-PRB99-Shahbazi} for a particular value of $\pir$, obtained from asymmetric growth and Brillouin light scattering.}